 Home

-By combining two major databases (the digital images of all known Qumran fragments at the Leon Levy Dead Sea Scrolls Digital Library, IAA, Jerusalem, and the textual and linguistic data for all texts included in the Qumranwörterbuch, Qumran Dictionary, at Göttingen Academy), SQE brings together scholars of the Scrolls and AI as well as database specialists on the one hand, as well as a broader public on the other hand.
-The highly customized and cutting-edge tools will enable scholars and students of the Scrolls (and more than 25.000 fragments) deeper insights than previously thought possible.
+Combining the digital images of all known Qumran fragments at the Leon Levy Dead Sea Scrolls Digital Library, IAA, Jerusalem, with the textual and linguistic data for all texts included in Qumran Digital, the digital Qumran Dictionary at Göttingen Academy, SQE brings together scholars of the Scrolls, scholars of AI, and database specialists, and strives toward broad public outreach.
+The highly customized and cutting-edge tools will enable students and scholars of this historic corpus to explore it from hitherto inaccessible angles.

 The basic concept of the SQE Project

-Currently, the joint Göttingen/Haifa project consists of two editorial (one for each university) and two IT teams (Göttingen Academy and Tel Aviv University), as well as several additional partners.
+Currently, the joint Göttingen/Haifa project consists of two editorial teams (Göttingen Academy and Haifa University) and two IT teams (Göttingen Academy and Tel Aviv University), and several additional partners.
 The principal investigators are Prof. Dr. Reinhard G. Kratz (Theological Faculty, University of Göttingen) and Prof. Dr. Jonathan Ben-Dov (now at the Department of Bible, Tel Aviv University ), together with Prof. Dr. Nachum Dershowitz (School of Computer Science, Tel Aviv University).
-Cooperation partners include the Israel Antiquities Authority (Pnina Shor, Dr. Joe Uziel), the Department of Hebrew Culture Studies at Tel Aviv University (Prof. Dr. Noam Mizrahi), and the Göttingen Academy of Sciences and Humanities (apl.
+Partners include the Israel Antiquities Authority (Pnina Shor, Dr. Joe Uziel), the Department of Hebrew Culture Studies at Tel Aviv University (Prof. Dr. Noam Mizrahi), and the Göttingen Academy of Sciences and Humanities (apl.
 Prof. Dr. Ingo Kottsieper).

 The SQE project is a German-Israeli cooperation financed through the